 Don’t Discount the IQ of Search Engines

 Finally, I will leave you with the best piece of advice I can give: search engines aren’t simple robots.
 They are highly intelligent (in fact, I’m always highly surprised there hasn’t been a movie yet about them coming to life).
 They know that when I search for “corgi” I’m looking for a dog.
-They know that when I search “mass times savannah ga” that I’m Catholic and they won’t show Lutheran or Baptist churches, at least not on the first page.

 Therefore, when developing a keyword strategy, know that your content shouldn’t continually include a keyword or phrase repeatedly to rank high.
 The key to remember when creating content is to always craft high-quality content with some portion revolving around a key phrase or searches you wish to rank highly for.